What is sinusitis?

 Problems start when these openings become blocked.
 Then mucus cannot drain, accumulates in the cavities, and creates an ideal environment for bacteria.
 The mucosa swells and becomes inflamed – and the characteristic symptoms appear.

-Think of it like a drain.
+Sinusitis can be simply described: think of it like a drain.
 If the drain is clear, water flows away.
 But if it gets clogged, water pools, becomes foul and bacteria multiply.
 The same thing happens in the paranasal sinuses in sinusitis.

 Types of sinusitis